 The Group holds equity investments in listed companies and is exposed to equity price risk.
 The equity investments are held for sale and not held for strategic purposes.
-At December 31, 2022, the Group had US\$0.7M in equity investments.
-If equity prices had been 10% higher or lower and all other variables were held constant, the Group's equity and profit or loss for the year ended December 31, 2022 would have increased or decreased by US\$72,051 (2021: US\$425,312).
+At December 31, 2023, the Group had decreased their equity investments to approximately US\$0.5M.
+If equity prices had been 10% higher or lower and all other variables were held constant, the Group's equity and profit or loss for the year ended December 31, 2023 would have increased or decreased by US\$17,463 (2022: US\$72,051).